zaidmukaddam/za16.co/data/words/the-making-of-scangpt.md

 # BTS

-ScanGPT makes use of OpenAI's pre-trained model roberta-base-openai-detector, which has been deployed on huggingface spaces.
+ScanGPT makes use of OpenAI's pre-trained model RoBERTa, which has been deployed on huggingface spaces.

 I integrated it with an API that returns a JSON object containing the probability of a paragraph being GPT-generated text.